Layla Kapok Pillow Review: Adjustable Loft

 Back Sleepers

-For back sleeping, we found the pillow works best with a moderate amount of fill removed.
-At a medium loft, it cradles the head comfortably while keeping the neck in a neutral position.
-The Kapok fibers give it just enough softness to feel luxurious without letting your head sink too far down.
-If you sleep on your back and prefer a thinner pillow, you can remove more fill without the pillow going completely flat.
+I spent about a week testing this pillow for back sleeping.
+With a moderate amount of fill removed (maybe a third), it cradled my head comfortably and kept my neck in a neutral position.
+The Kapok fibers give it a softness that feels almost luxurious without letting your head sink through.
+If you prefer a thinner pillow for back sleeping, you can remove more fill and it will not go completely flat.
+It holds its shape well.

 Side Sleepers